astravant/digitalgarden/_pages/index.md

 - Political Philosophy
 - Theology (Historical / Biblical)
 - Techno-Optimism / Effective Accelerationism

-If these topics align with your interests, I welcome the opportunity to connect.

 brandon [dot] product [at] gmail [dot] com